-Sustainability objectives Indicator and source and increase rates of re-use, recycling and recovery of materials.
-Composting or anaerobic digestion of all green waste.
-EA, GLA, Waste arising by sector) 18.
+Sustainability objectives Indicator and source 18.
 Air quality: Reduce all forms of air pollution and improve the atmosphere in the Air Quality Management Area.
-Air Pollution Index (DEFRA, estimated emissions of N02, PM10 and S02 - this is also a UK sustainable development indicator/ RBKC Performance Report) Number of times the level of pollution exceeds the guide limits for PM10 and NO2 (LBHF, Environment Services Dept/RBKC Performance Report)
+Air Pollution Index (DEFRA, estimated emissions of N02, PM10 and S02 - this is also a UK sustainable development indicator/ RBKC Performance Report) Number of times the level of pollution exceeds the guide limits for PM10 and NO2 (LBHF, Environment Services Dept / RBKC Performance Report)